Dr. Carmen J Holmes works part-time in urgent care and developed The Physician Project, a collection of resources for physicians and by physicians.

 Fair use.
 Images are intended to enhance listing pages and increase the use of the resource, e.g., book covers.
 Permission was obtained from individuals to use their headshots and company logos.

-See all POLICIES & TERMS OF USE.
+See all POLICIES & TERMS OF USE here.